-Women in India use unhygienic material like cloth, husk, news paper, etc during periods.
+Women in India use unhygienic materials like cloth, husk, news paper, etc during periods.

 Women in India suffer from reproductive tract infections.

-School girls in India drop out schools once they start menstruating.
+School girls in India drop out of school once they start menstruating.

 Technology is at the heart of our solution.
 We believe that local production and distribution can disrupt the largely underserved menstrual hygiene market.

 We have developed India's first indigenously designed automatic machine for producing ultra-thin sanitary napkins at a decentralized scale.
 While decentralization cuts down the distribution costs, the automated production ensures economies of scale and product quality.

 These high-quality sanitary pads are distributed online, through various retail channels and in partnerships with health care workers, schools and nonprofits to increase awareness and accessibility at the last mile.